-Privacy Officer

-Teacher Retirement System of Texas

-1000 Red River St.

-Austin, TX 78701
+Privacy Officer Teacher Retirement System of Texas 1000 Red River St. Austin, TX 78701

 If you want more information about this notice or how to exercise your rights, please contact the TRS Telephone Counseling Center at (800) 223-8778.
-For the Hearing Impaired: Dial Relay Texas 711.

 Teacher Retirement System of Texas 1000 Red River St.